john-science/slowloris/README.md

 ### Prerequisites

 To use Slow Loris, make sure you have installed [Python](http://www.python.org/), [Pip](https://pypi.python.org/pypi/pip), and Nose (pip install nose).
-*For long-term stabilibility, the language is based on Python 2.7.
-No other Python version will be tested.*
+*Slow Loris is based on Python 2.7, because the `ast` standard library is wildly inferior in Python 3.*

 ### API Documentation